ppy/osu-wiki/news/2021-07-26-performance-points-star-rating-updates.md

 Please note: the current batch of changes contain things that will take effect immediately, as well as ones which will have no visible change for the moment but will lay out the groundwork for improvements in the future.

-Additionally, the changes below are split into "star rating" and "performance points" sections, but do note that anything that affects star rating will also impact performance points, as both are based off an algorithmic *skill* value which is dynamically generated from the beatmap being played.
+Additionally, the changes below are split into "star rating" and "performance points" sections, but do note that anything that affects star rating will also impact performance points, as both are based off algorithmic *skill* values which are dynamically generated from the beatmap being played.

 You may also wish to consult the [performance points](/wiki/Performance_points) and [star rating](/wiki/Beatmapping/Star_rating) articles to broaden your understanding of these surprisingly complicated topics.